Yellowen/Owrang/docs/user/setup/docs.user.setup.email.md

 A very useful email integration is to sync the incoming emails from support inbox into Support Ticket, so that you can track, assign and monitor support issues.

-> **Case Study:** Here at ERPNext, we have regularly tracked incoming support issues via email at “support@erpnext.com”.
+> **Case Study:** Here at Owrang, we have regularly tracked incoming support issues via email at “support@erpnext.com”.
 At the time of writing we had answered more than 3000 tickets via this system.

 To setup your Support integration, go to: